Supercorrelated decay in a quasiperiodic nonlinear waveguide: From Markovian to non-Markovian transitions: The transition from Markovian to non-Markovian dynamics

+Under these conditions, energy matching and nonzero wavefunction overlap, the supercorrelated radiation emerges, where \textit{the two excited emitters jointly emit photons and excite the doublon states.} The population of the state $|e_1,e_2\rangle $, two emitters being excited state simultaneously, $P_e(t)$ exhibits an exponential decay pattern characteristic of supercorrelated emission, as shown by the solid red (blue) curves in Fig.~\ref{fig7m}(a).
+Using the Wigner-Weisskopf approximation, the analytical decay rate is derives as:

-Here, \( \tilde{\rho}(K) = J/v_g(K) \) represents the normalized density of bound two-photon states, and \( v_g(K) \) is the group velocity of the emitted photons, which depends on the eigenfrequency of the doublon states.
-Specifically, the group velocity at \( K_0 \) is
+For details on the derivation, we refer interested readers to Ref.~\cite{Wang22020}.
+Here, $ \tilde{\rho}(K) = J/v_g(K) $ represents the normalized density of bound two-photon states, and $ v_g(K) $ is the group velocity of the emitted photons, which depends on the eigenfrequency of the doublon states.
+Specifically, the group velocity at $ K_0 $ is

-The momentum \( K_0 \) is determined by the resonance condition \( 2\omega_e = E_{\pm}^{B} \).
-Additionally, \( f_K(n_1, n_2) \) depends only on the relative distance between the two emitters coupling positions.
-For specific details, please refer to Ref.~\cite{Wang22020}.
-In Fig.~\ref{fig7m}(a), we represent this analytical result using red and blue dashed lines.
+The momentum $ K_0 $ is determined by the resonance condition $ 2\Delta_e = E_{\pm}^{B} $.
+Additionally, $ f_K(n_1, n_2) $ depends only on the relative distance between the two emitters coupling positions.